nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

 ### 2. Factory Pattern
 - **Purpose**: Centralizes the creation of complex objects to ensure consistency and encapsulation.
 - **Implementation**:
-  - **`llm_handler.py`**: The `LLMHandler` class acts as a factory for creating language model instances, abstracting away the specific provider details.
+  - **`llm_handler.py`**: The `LLMHandler` class acts as a factory for creating provider-specific handler instances:
+    - `__new__` method inspects the requested provider and returns the appropriate handler
+    - Abstracts away provider-specific details while maintaining a simple, unified API
+    - Each provider (OpenAI, Anthropic, Google) has its own handler class with specialized logic
 - **Benefits**:
   - Encapsulates provider-specific logic
   - Provides a consistent interface for creating language model instances
   - Makes switching between providers easier
+  - Improves modularity and maintainability by separating concerns

 |--------------------------------|
 |      Potential Future Folders  |